 Never fear, it gets worse when you go home, so enjoy what you can.

-It’s time to get used to taking short nap-sleeps. ( I just totally made that word up)
+It’s time to get used to taking short nap-sleeps. ( I just totally made that word up).
+You may find this article helpful on How To Survive Your First Week With Baby.

-Your red bracelet will read “fall risk” after you have had a baby.
+Your red bracelet will read “fall risk” after you gave birth to your baby.

 That means, for the first 24 hrs you will be helped to walk and stand up, go to the bathroom, etc.